AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 1. Cylinder
 1. Flat Plane

+**Note: For simplicity, you can assume all side of octangle are equal.**

 How to specify the dimension of each shape is an implementation detail you can decide.

 **Hint: While RVIZ only have cube, sphere, cylinder, and triangle shapes built in,